jyork07/auto-deploy-nexus/INSTALLATION-GUIDE.md

 ## 🪟 Windows Helper Scripts (Optional)

-Legacy batch files are still provided for teams that prefer a scripted setup:
+The new setup assistant replaces the legacy batch scripts for most use cases.
+If you need a fully offline or pre-approved installer flow, the original helpers are still available:

 - `build-scripts\quick-install.bat` – installs prerequisites, builds the app, and creates shortcuts.
 - `build-scripts\install-dependencies.bat` – installs Node.js, Git, Python, and the Visual Studio Build Tools.
 - `build-scripts\build.bat` – rebuilds the frontend and packages the Electron app.

 Run these scripts from an elevated PowerShell or Command Prompt session.
-They are optional and not required for day-to-day development.
+Otherwise, prefer `npm run setup` for the fastest experience.

 ## 🎯 First Launch Setup